Check out our newest adventure: festival season with nomads in Mongolia!

 Pressing onward, we reach the impromptu memorial dedicated to climbers who lost their lives attempting Mt.
 Ushba.
 Positioned a few hundred meters beyond, a beautiful viewpoint unfolds, revealing the reverse side of the mountain, complete with the Ushba glacier, the formidable icefall, and the ridgeline of the normal climbing route.

-Total hiking distance: 12km (6 with horses)
+Total hiking distance: 12 km

 Total vertical ascent: 1000m